303.670.1025 [email protected]

 Compliance and Certification

-High-reliability applications often require compliance with industry-specific standards and certifications.
+High reliability PCB assembly applications often require compliance with industry-specific standards and certifications.
 In particular, the aerospace, medical, and automotive industries have stringent requirements.
 Materials used in PCB assembly must meet these standards to ensure safety and reliability.

 For example, the aerospace industry often requires compliance with standards like AS9100, while medical devices may need materials that meet ISO 10993 biocompatibility standards.
 Automotive electronics must adhere to automotive standards like AEC-Q100.